divanvisagie/go-inventory-tracker/README.md

 # Go Inventory Tracker
-An example service that does inventory tracking
+An example service that does inventory tracking built with go-swagger

 ## Development Setup